troylochner/lochner-portfolio/README.md

 Navbar on each page must contain links to Home/About, Contact, and Portfolio pages. - COMPLETE

-All links must work. -
+All links must work. - COMPLETE

-Must use semantic html.
+Must use semantic html. - I HAVE MOSTLY AHEREDED - I AM USING SOME DIVS FOR ELEMENTS

-Each page must have valid and correct HTML. (use a validation service)
+Each page must have valid and correct HTML. (use a validation service) - COMPLETE

-Must contain your personalized information. (bio, name, images, links to social media, etc.)
+Must contain your personalized information. (bio, name, images, links to social media, etc.) - COMPLETE

-Must properly utilize Bootstrap components and grid system.
+Must properly utilize Bootstrap components and grid system. - COMPLETE

 Bonus

-Using Bootstrap, make a sticky footer and use sub-rows and sub-columns on your portfolio site (Hint: Check out the Bootstrap documentation).
+Using Bootstrap, make a sticky footer and use sub-rows and sub-columns on your portfolio site (Hint: Check out the Bootstrap documentation). - ADD THIS TO SITE

 Commit Early and Often